-Upon completion of the first nine credit hours taken at Texas A&M University - Kingsville, all doctoral student progress will be reviewed by the faculty program committee and program administration to determine future status of each student in the program.
-The nine-hour review will include an assessment of academic achievement, attendance, ability to collaborate with faculty and other cohort members and other pertinent evaluation information.
-Students are expected to keep a 3.50 GPA on the first nine hours.
-Students not passing the review will be informed of their status during the semester following completion of the first nine hours of core courses.
-Students who do not meet standards at the nine-hour review may be placed on program probation the following semester and must bring their GPA to 3.50 by the end of the following semester or be dropped from the program.
+Upon completion of the first nine credit hours in the doctoral core taken at Texas A&M University- Kingsville, program faculty and program administration will review individual student performance to determine eligibility for continuance.
+Students are expected to keep a 3.50 GPA during the first nine hours of core classes in the doctoral sequence.
+In addition, the nine-hour review will include an assessment of academic achievement, attendance, ability to collaborate with faculty and other cohort members and other pertinent evaluation information.
+Students who do not meet one or more of the standards listed above at the nine-hour review may be placed on program probation the following semester.
+Terms of the probationary status will be provided in writing to the student and will require improvement by the end of the following semester or the student may be dropped from the program.